Taking Entries in Person |

 7 Entry will be judged by what fits the category, then photo quality, color, clarity and exposure. | |||||

-Children Taken by12 & under | 900 | My Best Friend | 926 | My Best Friend | |
+Children Taken by 12 & under | 900 | My Best Friend | 926 | My Best Friend | |

-901 | My Pet – Any Animal | 927 | Graduation | ||
+901 | My Pet – Any Animal | 927 | Wedding | ||

 902 | Flowers | 928 | Selfie | ||